srajiang/skills-terrain-visualizer/README.md

 ### [Try out skills terrain journal!]()

 ## Background and Overview
-This is a prototype app which allows users to create their own skills terrain journal.
+This is a data visualization prototype experience where users to create their own skills terrain.
 A users areas of interest, skills and abilities form regions on a plane which can be dragged around to form relationships.
 Depth of experience, exploration are shown on 3D plane:

 * Areas more extensively explored are higher in elevation / more resolved
 * Areas of broad interest/ nascent exploration are broader in elevation / less resolved.

 As users journal or add entries, the map grows / changes.
+This can be embedded in a user's portfolio site, or used by organizations or groups organization to show relationships in terrain across and organization.

 ## Functionality and Features